Sephyryah/landing-page/README.md

   2. Open the file "index.html" in your browser
   3. Search an interesting recipe and click on his link to see the details of the recipe

-If you don't want to clone the project on your local machine, you can use his Github Page (WIP).
+If you don't want to clone the project on your local machine, you can use his [Github Page](https://sephyryah.github.io/landing-page/).

 ## Contributing